 Love Lady Larla

-Chapter 1 – Raised Fists
+Chapter 1 – Beast’s Belly

 Yet even now, as always, dumped in a random alleyway, she smiled.